-Note that the TDS may be used in patients undergoing tympanostomy tube placement in the Operating Room (OR) under general anesthesia, if desired (ie, without concomitant use of the lontophoresis System or TYMBION).
-Skip to Step 23 if the TDS is to be used in the OR with general anesthesia.
+Note that the TDS may be used in patients undergoing tympanostomy tube placement in the Operating Room (OR) under general anesthesia, if desired (ie, without concomitant use of the lontophoresis System or TYMBION°).
+Skip to Step 22 if the TDS is to be used in the OR with general anesthesia.

-- If necessary, clean ear canal(s) per standard ear cleaning techniques, making sure the tympanic membrane is not blocked by cerumen. - If required, wipe the lateral ear canal as well as the opening of the ear canal to remove any visible oils, wax or debris from the skin.
-Isopropyl alcohol may be used if desired.
-Allow site to dry. - 3.
-Via otoscopic exam, confirm that the tympanic membrane has no perforation or other exclusionary condition. - 4.
-Choose the appropriate Earplug size to fit the patient's anatomy - a.
+- If necessary, clean ear canal(s) per standard ear cleaning techniques, making sure the tympanic membrane is not blocked by cerumen. - If required, wipe the lateral ear canal as well as the opening of the ear canal to remove any visible oils, wax or debris from the skin. - 3.
+Via otoscopic exam, confirm that the tympanic membrane has no perforation or other exclusionary condition. - Choose the appropriate Earplug size to fit the patient's anatomy - a.
 To assess fit, place the soft silicone Earplug of the Earplug Sizer inside the ear canal.
 Ensure that the rib of the Earplug (Figure 9) sits flush with the posterior outer limit of the ear canal (Figure 10).
 The Earplug should provide a good seal while being comfortable for the patient.